LaxarJS/laxar-mocks/docs/manuals/migration.md

 Previously, only the `axEventBus` injection was always mocked.
 You can use a callback to configure or to replace these mocks just before creating your widget controller.

-Also, widget services can now be interacted with, *before* the widget controller is instantiated:
+Also, widget services can now be interacted with *before* the widget controller is instantiated:
 The new `whenServicesAvailable` hook allows to intercept and configure or replace LaxarJS widget service mocks.

 ### Simplified Testbed Setup

-No more need for loading the descriptor yourself; no more need to specify `knownMissingResources` in order to avoid 404 Requests for the CSS stylesheets of your widget's controls.
+No more need for loading the descriptor yourself;
+no more need to specify `knownMissingResources` in order to avoid 404 Requests for the CSS stylesheets of your widget's controls.
 The spec-loader makes sure that all assets have already been loaded if and only if they exist.
 Use `setupForWidget()` instead of `createSetupForWidget( descriptor, options )`.